bitpay/bitcore/README.md

 1) Support ease-of-use by being internally consistent.
 It should not be necessary to read the source code of a class or function to know how to use it.
-I.e., where in bitcore a "privkey" might be anything from a buffer to a hex string to a key to a private key object, in fullnode "privkey" is the same type of object always and everywhere.

 2) Have 100% test coverage so that the library is known to be reliable.